Catherine Hélène

 Catherine Hélène is a French politician from Saint Pierre and Miquelon, who is the Second Vice-President of the Territorial Council of Saint Pierre and Miquelon.
-She was appointed to the role in October 2017.
-In 2019 she helped to lead national mourning for Jacques Chirac in the territory.
+Hélène was appointed to the role in October 2017.
+In 2019, she helped to lead national mourning for Jacques Chirac in the territory.
 She is a member of the political party Archipelago Tomorrow.
-She is a member of a number of committees, including those for the environment, public health, disability and philately.
+Hélène is a member of a number of committees, including those for the environment, public health, disability and philately.
 She is also a member of the National Biodiversity Committee of France.